Marmalade-NG/marmalade-ng/doc/source/concepts.rst

 It leaves only the minimum possible in the ledger module.

 There are no associated centralized ``policy-manager`` or ``quote-manager`` as in Marmalade V2:
-   - All circular dependencies are avoided
+   - All circular dependencies are avoided.
-   - Avoid multiply Singles Point of Failure with added complexity
+   - Avoid multiplying Single Points of Failure with added complexity.

 Most of the business logic resides in policies.